Jerusalem Artichoke Helianthus tuberosus Sunflower Family

 Whole Tuber Jerusalem Artichoke Flour (JAF) is a concentrated source of Fructo-oligosaccharides and Insulinthat helps Bifidobacterium literally recolonize in the colon.
 This product contains over 6 million Bifidobacterium (3 species) per serving.
 With the body's natural flora balance restored, debilitating symptoms of candida disappear within days.
 JAF can be mixed with any juice orsprinkled over cereal.
 Contains no preservatives.

-The Jerusalem artichoke is a tuberous rooted perennial better adapted to the northern parts of the United States than to Florida.
+Artichoke, Jerusalem - James M. Stephens The Jerusalem artichoke is a tuberous rooted perennial better adapted to the northern parts of the United States than to Florida.
 Various American Indians grew it for centuries as a staple food.
 They referred to it as girasole, while the French prefer to call it topinambour.
 The plant is also known as "sunchoke" since its small yellow flowers resembles those of its close relative, the sunflower.
 Do not confuse it with the globe artichoke of which the edible bud is a gourmet's delight.
+Although the Jerusalem artichoke is not as well adapted to Florida as to other parts of the country, it is grown satisfactorily in gardens around the state.
+Planting stock is difficult to maintain through warm winters.

 Jerusalem Artichoke, Helianthus tuberosus (HELTU) is closely related to sunflower and resembles it.
 The flower has fewer parts but is yellow.
 The roots have tubers which are high in inulin starch.
 The plant was investigated at one time as a source of alcohol.
 It becomes a formidable enemy in corn and soybean fields.